Ways to Make Your Home Stand Out in the Fall

 Keep your decorations and the general feel of your house in tune with the holiday that is coming up.
 Just like businesses and retail stores do, you can invoke the feel of the holiday for your potential buyers.
 They can then see themselves and their families enjoying the same holidays in your home.

-Of course it is possible to overdo this.
+Of course, it is possible to overdo this.
 You don’t want to seem ridiculous.
 However, everyone can appreciate silly monsters for Halloween and the smell of fresh-baked pies on Thanksgiving.
-If you hit the right note you may achieve a sale without even trying.
+If you hit the right note, you may achieve a sale without even trying.

-One of the most important tips to sell your home in the fall is to price it properly!
+One of the most important tips to sell your home in the fall is to price it correctly!
 Work with your real estate agent to set the right price for your home – one that takes into account the season you are selling in.
-Some people claim that a house must be priced lower in off-seasons like fall and winter to actually sell, but this is not necessarily true.
+Some people claim that a house must be priced lower in off-seasons like fall and winter actually to sell, but this is not necessarily true.
 A home needs to be priced to compete in the current market, whatever that happens to be at the time.

 Your Realtor will be able to pull comparable prices to your property and advise you on the right price for your home.
 Just do your best to listen to his or her advice, because the last thing you want to do is price your home too high.
 If you are in an area where homes sell for a bargain during the fall, putting your home up at a noticeably higher price than similar homes is a sure way to push away buyers.

 The longer it sits on the market, the more of a stigma it will get, making it even harder to sell.
 It is far better to price it right the first time and get the best offer you can.
 Days on the market can accumulate fast in slower times of the year.
 When you are not in the top selling season and will be heading into an even slower time (winter), it makes sense to be smart about the right asking price for your home.

 Get Serious About Selling in The Fall